The Times Literary Supplement

-The Times Literary Supplement (TLS) is a weekly literary review published in London by News UK, a subsidiary of News Corp.
+The Times Literary Supplement (TLS) is a fortnightly literary review published in London by News UK, a subsidiary of News Corp.

 History

 The TLS first appeared in 1902 as a supplement to The Times but became a separate publication in 1914.
-Many distinguished writers have contributed, including T. S. Eliot, Henry James and Virginia Woolf.
-Reviews were normally anonymous until 1974, when signed reviews were gradually introduced during the editorship of John Gross.
-This aroused great controversy.
-"Anonymity had once been appropriate when it was a general rule at other publications, but it had ceased to be so", Gross said.
-"In addition I personally felt that reviewers ought to take responsibility for their opinions."
+Reviews were normally anonymous until 1974, when signed reviews were gradually introduced during the editorship of John Gross, who "personally felt that reviewers ought to take responsibility for their opinions."

+Martin Amis was a member of the editorial staff early in his career.

+Its editorial offices are based in The News Building, London.
+It is edited by Martin Ivens, who succeeded Stig Abell in June 2020.
+It was published weekly until August 2025, when it moved to a fortnightly schedule.